Our governance

 Our governance bodies

-Oikocredit operates under a two-tier governance model.
-The Supervisory Board oversees the organisation and the Managing Board, while the Executive Committee manages day-to-day operations.
-Together with the Members’ Council, these bodies ensure we meet our mission and maintain accountability across all activities.
+Oikocredit operates under a two-tier governance model with a Supervisory Board, which oversees the organisation, and a Managing Board, which manages the day-to-day operations.
+Together with the General Meeting of Members, these bodies ensure we meet our mission and maintain accountability across all activities.

 General Meeting